30 Essential Fast Food Vocabulary Words for Eating and Learning on the Go

 - Starbucks serves many different kinds of coffee drinks and small snacks to go with them.

-- Chipotle serves burritos (rice, beans and meat in a corn or wheat tortilla wrap) and tacos (meat and toppings in a shell).
+- Chipotle serves a fast food version of Mexican food and includes dishes such as burritos (rice, beans and meat in a corn or wheat tortilla wrap) and tacos (meat and toppings in a shell).

 - iHop serves breakfast foods like pancakes and waffles.

 And there are many more!
 That means that these days you can always find the right fast food to suit your tastes and fit your budget.